 Or, maybe I am thinking of the other embryo, the one who was transferred to Elle 6 weeks prior to Sweet Pea but ultimately failed to thrive.
 If things had gone differently we would almost be full-term and anticipating the arrival of our Thanksgiving baby any day now; our wait would be so close to ending.
 Part of the loss I feel is in the knowledge that we will never know anything about that embryo; it’s just gone, almost as if it was never here.
-The only proof we have of its existence is a photo that I tucked away last March and never looked at again.
+The only proof we have of its existence is a photo that I tucked away last March after the last phone call and never looked at again.
 I had even thought I was the only one who hadn’t forgotten about it, until Elle once told me that she still thought of it too.

 The second baby I keep picturing has felt so real to me at times that a strange void has emerged in its place.
 And, maybe that is the whole point, maybe it represents the second child we will never get to have.
 I can’t help but be aware that our situation is very different from other first-time parents-to-be, for many reasons.
 The other expecting couples around us are already talking about siblings and trying for a second, baby products that can be used again, wanting to experience having children of different genders, names to save for the future, and someday getting to go through all of this a second– or third, or fourth– time.
 I have even started getting questions as to when we plan on having more children.
 How am I supposed to answer that?
 It’s really painful for me to know already that we are unlikely to have the opportunity even just to try for a second.
 We never would have chosen to have an only child.
 In fact, we were adamantly against stopping at one.
 Unfortunately, we don’t have that choice.
 We don’t have that privilege.